hexdreamer/tesseract-build/README.md

 #### Image settings & Perform OCR

 Set our image, the resolution, and *page segmentation mode (PSM)*.
 PSM defines how Tesseract sees or treats the image, like 'Assume a single column of text of variable sizes' or 'Treat the image as a single word'.
-All the images in this guide have been cropped to just the text, and letting Tesseract figure this out for itself (**PSM_AUTO**) works just fine.
+All the images in this guide have been cropped to just the text, and letting Tesseract figure this out for itself (**PSM_AUTO**) works just fine:

 ```swift
 TessBaseAPISetImage2(tessAPI, image)